 In creating this ranking, we sourced information from the National Center for Education Statistics’ College Navigator Database, the individual school’s website and other college resource websites listed at the end of this article.
 We started with a list of more than 50 online colleges offering journalism-related degrees and narrowed it down to the 30 cheapest universities because we want to find students the best value.

-30. University of Massachusetts Amherst in Amherst, MA
+30. University of Massachusetts-Amherst

 Net Cost: $20,093